h2oai/h2o-tutorials/h2o-world-2017/labs/h2o4gpu/student_instructions.md

 #### Step 2:  Click the green "Start Lab" button above.

-#### Step 3:  After the lab instance boots, copy the "RStudio" or "Jupyter" URL at the left, and paste it into a new browser tab.
+#### Step 3:  After the lab instance boots, copy "Jupyter" URL at the left, and paste it into a new browser tab.

-It can take several minutes for the RStudio and Jupyter pages to come up.
+It can take several minutes for the Jupyter page to come up.
 Just keep refreshing the page.

 #### Step 4:  Log in.

-##### RStudio

-* username:  h2o
-* password:  h2o

 ##### Jupyter